-- We expose our students to new experiences incrementally.
-First, our students visit local college campuses, then we take them to other venues throughout the city, including concert halls, museums, art galleries and professional sports stadiums.
+- Our students visit local college campuses, then we take them to other venues throughout the city, including concert halls, museums, art galleries and professional sports stadiums.

-- The next stage is our domestic exchanges, in which Project Rousseau students from one city get to experience life in another city.
+- We also offer a variety of domestic exchange programs, in which Project Rousseau students from one city get to experience life in another city.
 For example, students from New York might meet their peers in Chicago.

-- Finally, we have extraordinary international programs based in Berlin, Copenhagen, London, Montréal, and Tokyo.
+- Finally, we have extraordinary international programs based in Copenhagen, London, Montréal, and Tokyo.

 - In 2016 we launched our first international internships with students interning at the European Parliament in Brussels and King's Academy, Jordan.

 - Since 2011 175 students have travelled abroad with Project Rousseau.

 - In 2017 93% of students of those who went on international programs had travelled abroad for the first time with Project Rousseau.